-That might change shortly.
+That might be changing.

 - It’s left over a partial refund on a free return.

-- The buyer abuses claims and negative Feedback by using them too often (in this case, eBay may even remove transaction defects from your record).
+- The buyer abuses claims and negative feedback by using them too often (in this case, eBay may even remove transaction defects from your record).

 - The buyer demands something you don’t offer on your listing, like a shipping option you don’t normally provide.

 - You ship an item on time and upload valid tracking info, but it doesn’t reach the customer on time or gets completely lost.